axazeano/EMS_CALC/README.md

-GUI for work with EMS API
+GUI for work with EMS API, based on Tkinter and TTK

 **Required:**
-* Python 3.2 or late
+* Python 3.2 or later
 * For Linux based OS need to install ```python-tkinter``` package

 **Launch:**